Jordan-Finlay/Wedding-Checker/README.md

 __Content__

-- I used colorama for colours - https://pypi.org/project/colorama/
+- I used Colorama for colours - https://pypi.org/project/colorama/
 - Other than that, everything is backend and I've not used any third parties for any logos/design/pictures etc